 How do I obtain an Order for Protection or a Harassment Restraining Order?

 Fingerprinting for private purposes (such as employment or adoption) is offered by the Dakota County Sheriff's Office located at 1580 Highway 55 in Hastings.
-Please visit the Dakota County Sheriff's website or call (651) 438-4800 for more information.
+Please visit the Dakota County website or call (651) 438-4700 for information.

 How do I file a complaint or commendation regarding a police department employee?